 Karate Combat Signs British-Brazilian Presenter Layla Anna-Lee

-The star who helped raise the profile of combat sports in the UK, and was one of the first women to cover the Premier Leagues on television, will host; International martial arts media veteran Josh Palmer joins Bas Rutten as play-by-play commentator.
+The star who helped raise the profile of combat sports in the UK will host; International martial arts media veteran Josh Palmer joins Bas Rutten as play-by-play commentator.

 /EIN News/ -- New York, NY, Oct.
 16, 2020 (GLOBE NEWSWIRE) -- Karate Combat has signed Layla Anna-Lee as presenter and Josh Palmer as play-by-play commentator.
 The tremendously accomplished pair join combat sports hall-of-famer and Karate Combat Ambassador Bas Rutten and other celebrity guests.
 Karate Combat is full contact karate in a slope-sided fighting pit, all taking place in a virtual world created by Epic Games’ Unreal Engine, the same engine that creates Fortnite.
 Watch Karate Combat every Sunday at 7 pm EST / 4 pm PST at Karate Combat YouTube.